Gastric Sleeve Surgeon Near You Checklist

 If your obesity surgeon guarantees your weight loss, you should run away.
 Not every procedure leads to 100% excess weight reduction.
 The weight loss timeline, on average, results in patients losing about 60-65% of their excess weight in the first year.

 Your gastric practitioner should work one on one with you to tackle your post-operative diet and meal planning.
 Balance your approach to lose pounds with healthier food choices.
 The more strict you are with your post-operative diet, the better the weight loss results.

 Learn More: Gastric Sleeve Weight Loss Timeline Chart

-8. Will the gastric sleeve help underlying medical conditions?
+8. Will the gastric sleeve help with underlying medical conditions?

 Bariatric procedures, such as gastric sleeve, increase the body’s metabolic efficiency, which often leads to the improvement or reversal of obesity-related comorbidities;

 - More than 60% have complete remission of type 2 diabetes¹